gdjohnson/TK19/concepts/relationship theory.md

+_See also clout-pooling, pod theory for benefits of social network._

 Part of the value and irritation of an intimate partner is that there is always someone whose alternate perspective and decision-making implicitly calls into question the validity of your own.
 There is always a POV that needs reconciling and acknowledgment, which cannot be ignored.

 C. S. Lewis: